 Well, a person will bring their drug to a supervised consumption site to consume.

-A clinical study focused on the success of supervised consumption sites from the University of Alberta found that these sites decrease the amount of ambulance calls for treating overdoses by 67%.
+A clinical study focused on the success of supervised consumption sites from the University of Alberta found that these sites decreased the amount of ambulance calls for treating overdoses by 67%.

 They offer health, social, and treatment services